Paul Vautin: State of Origin

+Vautin made his Origin début for the Maroons in game 2 of the 1982 series.

 In 1984, Vautin and Manly teammate Chris Close became the last Queensland representative players to be selected for the annual NSW City vs NSW Country game, when he was selected in the second row for NSW City for the game at the SCG, won 38–12 by City.

-For the next nine years, with the exception of 1986 when he was not considered for selection due to his broken arm, he was a regular in those star-studded Queensland sides which included test captains Wally Lewis and Mal Meninga, as well as Gene Miles, Gary Belcher, Bob Lindner, Greg Dowling and Allan Langer, and Manly teammates Chris Close, Dale Shearer, John Ribot and Kerry Boustead, and produced many inspirational performances over 22 games.
-He had the honor of captaining the Queensland side in the first game of the 1988 State of Origin series at the new Sydney Football Stadium, and the first game of the 1990 series at Olympic Park in Melbourne - the first Origin game in Australia played outside of Brisbane or Sydney.
-Both times he captained the team was when Lewis was ruled out with injury.
-At the time he became only the third Queensland Origin captain at the time alongside Beetson and Lewis.
+For the next nine years, he played for Queensland with the exception of 1986 when he missed 3 months of the 1986 season after breaking his arm against Penrith in Round 8 of the season at Brookvale Oval.

-Game 1 of the 1990 series was Vautin's last game of State of Origin football as he was dumped after Queensland lost 0–8 to NSW after having won both the previous two series 3–0.
+Game 1 of the 1990 series was Vautin's last game of State of Origin as he was dumped after Queensland lost 0–8 to NSW after having won both the previous two series 3–0.